 This metric can be considered a part of lead time but in a narrower sense.
 In contrast to lead time when the whole process is counted, cycle time measures just a period when a particular task is actively developed.
 Once the entire development process includes numerous tasks (aka cycles), this metric shows how much time you spend for a single cycle.

 This metric demonstrates the quality of programming when a particular code test reveals how completely the code of a program is executed.
-The higher the code coverage is, the fewer the bugs are potentially present in raw code.
+The higher the code coverage is, the fewer bugs are potentially present in raw code.
 Running such a measurement through every build, you can track your coding progress.

 This is a sort of source code review performed either before debugging or together with it.
 Static, in this case, means that code is checked before a program runs.
-Such kind of code analysis can be made either manually or via special tools.
+Such a kind of code analysis can be made either manually or via special tools.
 The code examination goes against some special coding guidelines and standards (ISO 26262 and the like).

 This metric shows those missed bugs that appear in a released product.
 Once a bug in production is always a problem, any sort of bug detection is crucial for a team.
 The escaped defects metric helps assess the quality of raw software.

 This is another quality metric that shows the number of deployments when a sprint is over.
-This helps assess both the entire production environment and a development lifecycle for each particular product.
+This helps assess both the entire production environment and the development lifecycle for each particular product.
 The quality of testing can also be estimated through such a metric.

 This metric belongs to visualization inherent in Kanban mostly.
 A cumulative flow chart can show the status of each work (sprint, version, task) over a particular time frame.
 It helps understand how stable your workflow is.
 This metric makes flow bottlenecks visible for your team to see which task needs to be fixed.